 Click here for other examples of Thunderbird Student Consulting projects.

-In Summer and Fall of 2013 the Thunderbird academic calendar allows for four separate project timeframes as follows:
+During the Spring of 2014 the Thunderbird academic calendar allows two separate project timeframes as follows:

 Of note, client communication with TEM Lab begins before the seven week engagement.
 TEM Lab administration will be in touch with the client system to finalize the deliverables and clarify logistical details, plus the team might reach out in advance of the project to begin planning their work.